Cheesy Whole Wheat No-Knead Focaccia

 - Grease 9 x 12 inch baking dish with 2 tablespoons olive oil.

-- Using mixer, combine all ingredients and beat for 60 seconds.
+- Using mixer, combine all ingredients and beat over high speed for 60 seconds.
 No more, no less!
 Dough will be sticky.

 - Lightly oil fingers so the dough is easier to work with.
 Scoop out of mixing bowl, place in baking dish, and spread out (it doesn’t have to reach the corners or fit perfectly, once it rises, this will occur naturally).